Strategic Location

 Pacific Northwest

-The Pacific Northwest is home to some of the nation’s most premier institutions, including:
+It is home to some of the nation’s most premier educational institutions, including:

 Seattle